Amendments Nos. 1 and 2 are related and will be discussed together.

 I move amendment No. 1:

-In page 8, line 33, to delete "service by such means;" and substitute the following:
+In page 3, line 7, to delete "section" and substitute "sections".

 Amendments Nos.
-3 and 4 are related and may be discussed together.
+3 and 4 are related and will be discussed together.

 I move amendment No. 3: